mullvad/dns-blocklists/README.md

 ## Pull requests / Issues / Updating block lists

-We really welcome your feedback for lists to use for blocking!
-We cannot action them all individually, but we will read them.
-This is an actively worked on project and we **will** take into consideration all of your requests, even if we do not reply to them.

 We prefer to not block individual custom URLs or add block lists without them being fully validated and verified first.
 Please consider pointing us toward a reputable block list prior to making a Github Issue.